 A good pet photo can be a close-up portrait of the pet's face or a full-body shot.
 The framing of the photo is completely up to the photographer.
 No matter how much of your pet you want in the photo, make sure to take the picture from your pet's eye level [source: Pets in Pastel].
 This helps convey its natural presence.
 You don't want the photo to make your pet look unnaturally small [source: DIY Network].

 If you take the time to set it up correctly and make an effort to keep your pet calm and relaxed, you should be able to snap plenty of great photos.
-For more information, visit the links on the next page.
+For more information, visit the links below.